Ring Photography Tips

 4. Use some kind of prop

-One of the most important things in rings photography is to use some kind of prop.
+One of the most important things in ring photography is to use some kind of prop.
 Props can add depth, emotion, and perspective that might go unnoticed otherwise!

 6. Use the right Post Processing Software